vedarthv/GNN_EEG/README.md

 Neural Networks Group
 ==============================

-A project emulating a GCN model which uses EEG data to classify depression in individuals.
+A project emulating a GNN model which uses EEG data to classify depression in individuals.

 Project Organization
 ------------